kristoferjoseph/react-shallow-component/README.md

-React Shallow Render
+React Shallow Component
 ====================

-Helper for using React.TestUtils.createRenderer to shallow render components for assertions
+Helper utility for using React.TestUtils.createRenderer to shallow render components for assertions.

 [Taken from @simonsmith's blog post](http://simonsmith.io/unit-testing-react-components-without-a-dom/)